IMOU Launches New Cordless Camera Cell 3C Series

 IMOU Cell 3C Series Availability

-The Cell 3C is available for purchase on Amazon starting 1 June 2024, and the Cell 3C Kit will be available in early August.
+The Cell 3C Kit is now available for purchase on Amazon, offering customers a special price of EUR 46.99.
+Meanwhile, the Cell 3C All-in-One model will be soon exclusively available through the retail channel.

 About IMOU